silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

 - Missing anti-forgery token validation on some POST actions
 - Consider creating additional services for Events, Results, and Announcements
 - EventTemplateService created; consider similar pattern for Events, Results, Announcements
+- DeveloperService created for testing; consider expanding for more test scenarios